marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * Students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement, [Services for Students with Disabilities](http://www.utexas.edu/diversity/ddce/ssd/) (471-6259).

+## Grades

+:exclamation: Homework constitutes the majority of your grade, so it is imperitive that you complete the homework on time in order to do well in this course.

+    A: 90-100%
+    B: 80-89%
+    C: 70-79%
+    D: 60-69%
+    F: <60%

+Depending on the distribution of scores, I may alter the above ranges to normalize to the difficulty of the assignments.
+If I do so, `any alteration will only be favorable to you` and never unfavorable.
+Note that in the case that I do change the ranges, I will NOT apply a curve to the letter grades. `I am very happy to give everyone an A if possible.`

-## Grading
+## Grading Rubric

-TBA
+Most questions will be worth 3 points for which the grading rubric is:

+    +1 point for a remotely valid attempt
+    +2 points if there are only minor mistakes
+    +3 points if correctly addressed

 ## Homework :pencil2:

 Most homework will be in the form of Jupyter notebooks.

-Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to include your full name in the filename of each of your assignments (e.g. `assignment-your_full_name.ipynb`).**
+Homework assignments will be posted on `Canvas` where you will be required to upload the completed notebook file.
+Be sure to include your full name in the filename of each of your assignments (e.g. `assignment-your_full_name.ipynb`).

 Homework is predominantly weekly, and you will usually have one week to complete the assignment.
 All homework is `due by midnight on the due date`.
-Note that uploading to Canvas can sometimes be less than instantaneous, so DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT.
+Note that uploading to Canvas can sometimes be less than instantaneous, so `don't wait until one minute before midnight to submit`.
 Late homework is not acceptable.

 :exclamation: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.